-Once the data are taken, ALMA data will be reduced by staff from the JAO and ARCs using a pipeline employing the Common Astronomy Software Applications (CASA) package.
+Once the data are taken, ALMA data will be reduced by staff from the JAO and ARCs using the ALMA Data Reduction Pipeline employing the Common Astronomy Software Applications (CASA) package.
 After the data have been reduced and quality assured, the reduced data are ingested into the JAO archive and transferred to the ARC archives, where they are made available to the project teams.
-The project teams are provided with the calibrated data, the reference images (i.e. the pipeline-reduced calibrated data cube), and the scripts used by the pipeline.
+The project teams are provided with the calibrated data, the reference images (i.e. the ALMA Pipeline-reduced calibrated data cube), and the scripts used by the ALMA Pipeline.

-Once the pipeline-reduced data are released, the PI may still want to optimize the reduction and imaging to get the best possible data for the project, most likely using CASA.
+Once the ALMA Pipeline-reduced data are released, the PI may still want to optimize the reduction and imaging to get the best possible data for the project, most likely using CASA.
 In the following, we describe the basic concepts of reducing interferometer data.
 This process can be distilled down to two stages, calibration and imaging, and we discuss these below in turn.
-Casaguides are available which will guide you step-bystep in reducing real ALMA Science Verification data.
+Casaguides are available which will guide you step-by-step in reducing real ALMA Science Verification data.

-Calibration: ALMA observing is heavily constrained by weather conditions on the Llano The CASA homepage with links to documentation, downloads and tools is available at http://casa.nrao.edu/ Casaguides are step-by-step guides for learning data reduction and imaging with CASA http://casaguides.nrao.edu/ de Chajnantor.
+Calibration: ALMA observing is heavily constrained by weather conditions on the Llano are step-by-step guides for learning data reduction and imaging with CASA http://casaguides.nrao.edu/ de Chajnantor.
 Therefore, ALMA projects are divided up into blocks of time (Scheduling Blocks or SBs) that can be executed dynamically by the on-site array operators when appropriate conditions are available.
-These blocks contain observations of well-characterized, typically bright objects (calibrators) either before, during or after the target source observations are made.
-The calibrator data will be used to calibrate the target data during post processing.
+These blocks contain observations of well-characterized, typically bright objects (calibrators) before, during and after the target source observations are made.
+The calibrator data are used to calibrate the target data during post processing.